 A: The concept of “mental health parity” means that services for addiction and other mental disorders are just as critical as other medical services and therefore equally deserving of insurance coverage.
 Like many other essential health providers, then, most mental health providers remain in operation; and, to meet the exponentially growing need in recent weeks, regulations have loosened to enable people to access teletherapy alongside other telehealth services.

-Q: How is the Coronavirus affecting mental health?
+Q: How is COVID-19 affecting mental health?

 A: The mental health effects of the Coronavirus are already beginning to weigh heavily on Americans, as evidenced by the distress signals: fears of infection, social isolation, depression over job loss, anxieties about finances, chronic and traumatic stress among first responders (in healthcare, law enforcement, etc.), and grief in the wake of losing friends and loved ones to COVID-19.
 Stay tuned in the coming days for more articles on these topics from our experts.